crosscloudci/crosscloudci/README.md

 ### Why Cross-cloud CI?

-The CNCF CI Working Group has been tasked with demonstrating best practices for integrating, testing, and deploying projects within the CNCF ecosystem across multiple cloud providers.
+The CNCF CI Working Group has been tasked with building a cross project and cross cloud test system that compliments existing project CI systems which tests the interoperability of projects within the CNCF ecosystem across multiple cloud providers.
+The results of the tests should be publicly accessible from a user friendly dashboard.

-Help ensure the CNCF projects deploy and run sucessfully on each supported cloud providers.

 ### What is Cross-cloud CI?